omcodedthis/c-planner/README.md

 * Fixed an issue where certain personnel received no breaks.
 * Added the ability for duty types & total hours of this respective duty to be determined by the user.
 * Added colored text to improve the distinction between duty slots.
-* Plans to output an image instead of printing a table into the terminal.
+* Reduced the number of dependencies.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <sub>*Disclaimer: This is currently a work in progress.
 This repository will be updated when new features have been added or when bugs have been rectified.
 Only stable versions of the program will be pushed as an update to this repository.*<sub/>